 It’s quite large with softer bristles, which makes it ideal for finer hair types.

-It has two speed settings and a cool setting, and massaging ball tips plus 1,000 watts drying power.
+It has two-speed settings, a cool setting, and massaging ball tips plus 1,000 watts drying power.

-Conair is one of my favourite brands for hair tools so it was great to discover they also have a hairdryer and styler.
+Conair is one of my favorite brands for hair tools so it was great to discover they also have a hairdryer and styler.

 Their dryer and styler is a compact size equipped with heat-activated silicone bristles for more shine and advanced ionic technology.

 It has 2 heat settings and a cool setting.
 It should be noted it’s only 600 watts.

 That’s not a lot of power but might be perfect if you have damaged hair or thinning hair.